Campaign 139: Phase two: Long Tieng besieged

 On 23 March, clear weather allowed the U.S. Air Force to begin striking the communists with about 185 sorties per day for a four-day period.

 At 0100 on 24 March, Dac Cong managed to disable the TACAN beacon at Skyline One; the TACAN was crucial for directing U.S. Air Force air strikes.
 To retake it, the makeshift guerrilla battalion from MR 1 was enticed by $1 per day combat pay to reclaim Skyline Ridge.
 Given gunship support and issued new M16 rifles, the guerrillas stormed the hill.
 Vang Pao ordered their continued advance northward toward Sam Thong.
 By 26 March, having advanced with steadily increasing tactical air support as weather cleared, they were perched on hilltops south of Sam Thong.
 Unknown to them, the communist defenders scattered from Sam Thong into the nearby jungle.
 CIA case agent Tony Poe, who had scraped together the various smaller units he had amalgamated into an ad hoc MR 1 battalion to be shipped to MR 2, had followed them into action.
 He flew into Sam Thong on 27 March and contacted his troops.
 They came down from the hills, and by 1500 hours on 27 March 1970, Sam Thong was reoccupied by Royalists.

 Perceiving no further communist threat, Hmong refugees began to return to Long Tieng and Sam Thong.
 However, there remained a pocket of PAVN resistance southwest of 20A.
 The 866th Independent Regiment held two mountaintop positions within artillery range of 20A, and a detachment of the 148th Regiment held another.
 On 29 March, the Royalists moved to capture these strongholds.
 The two battalions imported from MR 3 had completed their ranks; they now moved north from Long Tieng and swept the communists from the top of Phou Phasai.
-A 155mm howitzer was helilifted in for artillery support.
+A 155 mm howitzer was helilifted in for artillery support.
 On 3 April, CIA case agent Will Greene promised his 3 Special Guerrilla Battalion $3 per day combat pay for moving into the attack.
 Backed by a RLA battalion cobbled together from other battalion's units, the guerrillas captured the last of the threatening hilltop positions by April's end.
 However, by then Vũ Lập had recalled the majority of his forces from the Plain and Campaign 139 had been officially ended by the communists on 25 April 1970.